EArtiges/EArtiges.github.io/_posts/2021-03-17-jekyll-cheat-sheet.markdown

 ### To use [particles.js](https://vincentgarreau.com/particles.js/)

 Get the minima theme .css stylesheets from the Ruby install folder and copy/paste them in the _includes, _layouts, assets and _sass folder.
 They will override the original ones.
-Then, in the layouts/_layout.css, add these:
+Then, append these lines to `layouts/_layout.css`:

 {% highlight css %}
 #particles-js{
   height: 100%;
-    background: #f00;
+  background: #f00;}
 {% endhighlight %}
 Courtesy of [ref](https://www.youtube.com/watch?v=cUzihD4JBQU).

 I decided to add the snippet in the header of my website.
 To do this I pasted the .js files in a `js` folder as is custom, but it proves difficult to reference the root folder in Jekyll (using `src="/js/particles.js"` from the `/about` page for example returns `ERROR: "about/js/particles.js" does not exist`).
 So using this syntax: \{\{ "/js/particles.js" \| relative_url \}\} does the trick.
 It always points to `/js/particles.js` and allows the snippet to be included in the header no matter the URL in the website.
 Elements of explanation of why this works are given [here](https://jekyllrb.com/docs/liquid/filters/).